Key takeaways

 Other ways to save on Trelegy Ellipta

-If you have private health insurance or don’t qualify for the Trelegy Ellipta patient assistance program, there are other ways you may save on your medication.
+If you have commercial health insurance or don’t qualify for the Trelegy Ellipta patient assistance program, there are other ways to save on this medication.

 Trelegy copay card

-Uninsured patients aren’t the only ones who might find it difficult to pay for Trelegy.
-Sometimes, private health insurance plans won’t cover the full cost.
-Fortunately, there’s a savings card option that may help.
-In order to be eligible, you need health insurance that covers some of the cost of Trelegy Ellipta and you cannot be enrolled in Medicare, Medicaid, or other government-funded assistance programs.
+Uninsured patients aren’t the only ones who might pay a premium price for Trelegy.
+Sometimes, health insurance plans won’t cover the full cost.
+Fortunately, there’s a Trelegy “Pay as Little as $0 and No More than $35” savings card option that may help.
+To be eligible, you need health insurance that covers some of the cost of Trelegy Ellipta, and you cannot be uninsured or enrolled in Medicare, Medicaid, or other government-funded assistance programs.

 Consider alternatives and two-inhaler treatment

 This means that administering these drugs via two separate inhalers could be cheaper for some patients.
-Certain studies have shown three-in-one treatment to be slightly more effective and affordable, but that’s not the case for everyone.
-Either way, consult your healthcare provider about whether Trelegy alternatives might work for you.
+Some studies have shown that a three-in-one treatment is slightly more effective and affordable, but that’s not the case for everyone.
+Either way, consult your healthcare provider about whether a Trelegy alternative might work for you.

 Compare prices

-Every pharmacy sets its own prices, and they can vary by hundreds of dollars—even within the same city.
-So, it’s worth calling around to see which local pharmacies offer the lowest prices.
+Every pharmacy sets its own prices, which can vary by hundreds of dollars even within the same city.
+So, it’s worth calling around to find the local pharmacies with the lowest prices.
 Even if it means driving a few miles out of the way, the savings might be well worth it.

 Trelegy insurance coverage

-Insurance is often the first route people take when they want to save money on medications.
+Insurance is often the first option people turn to when they want to save money on medications.

 Do Medicare and Medicaid cover Trelegy Ellipta?

 Medicare Part A and Part B don’t come with prescription drug coverage, but Part D does.
-Some, but not all, Medicare Part D plans will cover Trelegy Ellipta.
-GSK says that 78.4% of Medicare-covered Trelegy Ellipta prescriptions cost less than $50 per month, and the rest cost an average of $182 per month.
-But, like with private health insurance, it depends on the particular plan, and those out-of-pocket costs may change throughout the year.
+Some, but not all, Medicare Part D plans cover Trelegy Ellipta.
+According to the manufacturer, 82% of Medicare-covered Trelegy Ellipta prescriptions cost less than $50 per month, while the remaining 18% cost an average of $159 per month.
+But, like with commercial health insurance, it depends on the particular plan, and those out-of-pocket costs may change throughout the year.

-Medicaid requirements vary by state, but the GSK website says those who qualify pay around $4–$9 per month for Trelegy.
-“They may, however, have to complete prior authorization requirements to receive assistance,” says Benjamin Gibson, Pharm.D., a pharmacist, speaker, and medical writer.
+Medicaid coverage for Trelegy Ellipta varies by state.
+When covered, the out-of-pocket cost for Trelegy Ellipta will be minimal.
+Patients may, however, “have to complete prior authorization requirements to receive assistance,” says Benjamin Gibson, Pharm.D., a pharmacist, speaker, and medical writer.